Sorry, Baby (2025 film)

-Sorry, Baby is a 2025 American independent black comedy-drama film written and directed by Eva Victor, in their directing debut.
-Starring Victor, Naomi Ackie, Louis Cancelmi, Kelly McCormack, Lucas Hedges and John Carroll Lynch, it follows a reclusive college literature professor struggling with depression following a sexual assault.
+Sorry, Baby is a 2025 American black comedy-drama film written and directed by Eva Victor, in their directing debut.
+Starring Victor, Naomi Ackie, Louis Cancelmi, Kelly McCormack, Lucas Hedges, and John Carroll Lynch.
+The film follows a reclusive college literature professor struggling with depression following a sexual assault.

 The film had its world premiere at the 2025 Sundance Film Festival on January 27, where it won the Waldo Salt Screenwriting Award and received widespread critical acclaim.
 It was released by A24 in selected theaters in the United States on June 27, before expanding nationwide on July 25.
+The film grossed $3.3 million worldwide against a production budget of nearly $1.5 million.
+For their acting, Victor was nominated at the 83rd Golden Globe Awards in Best Actress in a Motion Picture – Drama.
+For their filmmaking, Victor won Best Directorial Debut from the National Board of Review and was nominated for Best Original Screenplay at the 31st Critics' Choice Awards.

 Plot

-Agnes is a literature professor at Fairpoint, a liberal arts college in rural New England.
-She lives alone in a quiet, forested area with a gray cat.
-Her friend Lydie visits from New York City and shares that she is pregnant via sperm donor.
-Agnes and Lydie visit their friends Natasha, Logan, and Devin, the five of them former graduate students and classmates from Fairpoint.

-Back during their time in the graduate program, Agnes and her friends are part of an advising group led by literature professor Preston Decker.
-When meeting with Decker, Agnes admits she is very fond of and frequently thinks about his first published novel.
-Decker in kind praises Agnes's thesis and shows her his first edition copy of Virginia Woolf's To the Lighthouse.
+Agnes Ward is a graduate student in English at Fairport, a liberal arts college in rural Belfast, Maine.
+She lives with her best friend and fellow graduate student Lydie.
+Agnes and Lydie are part of a doctoral study group led by professor Preston Decker alongside Natasha, Logan, and Devin.
+Decker provides Agnes with effusive praise for her draft thesis and shows her his first edition copy of Virginia Woolf's To the Lighthouse; Decker's praise of Agnes inspires bitterness from Natasha.

-Later, Agnes meets with Decker at his house.
-She leaves in the middle of the night in a traumatized state, revealing to Lydie that Decker sexually assaulted her.
-Lydie consoles her, but the next day they are informed that Decker has resigned from his position at the college.
-When meeting with the college's disciplinary board, they reveal to Agnes that they can neither investigate nor punish him, as Decker is now no longer under the college's employ.
+Decker invites Agnes to his home to discuss further notes on her thesis.
+She leaves in the middle of the night in a traumatized state.
+At home, she confides in Lydie that Decker raped her, and Lydie consoles her.
+The next day, they learn that Decker has resigned from his position.
+Agnes attempts to report the assault, and though Fairport's disciplinary team offer their condolences, they explain that they can neither investigate nor punish Decker as he is no longer under the college's employ.

-Agnes, emotionally numb and traumatized from her experience, takes in a stray kitten.
-She contemplates setting Decker's office on fire, which Lydie offers to do herself, but she reconsiders.
-She admits she does not want to press charges, as Decker co-parents a child with his ex-wife.
-Agnes later begins a sexual relationship with her neighbor Gavin.
+Agnes takes in a stray kitten that she names Olga.
+One night, she obtains lighter fluid from her neighbor Gavin.
+She contemplates using it to set Decker's office on fire, which Lydie offers to do herself, but she reconsiders.
+She admits that she does not want to press charges, as Decker co-parents a child with his ex-wife.